Frequently Asked Questions

 Additionally, direct fractional ownership provides investors access to all of the tax advantages that are often unavailable to REIT Investors.
 REITs typically make the majority of their fees through transactions, while the bulk of our fees come after our investors make money.

-• Yes you can, while the fund is open.
+• Yes, you can always add new money to any existing fund which is open.
 Please check with our team about this if you have additional questions.

-• Our investments are open to approved, accredited investors.
-Since our offerings fall under Rule 506(c) of Regulation D, investors will be required to verify their accredited status through a third party such as a CPA, financial advisor, attorney, or a service like www.parallelmarkets.com.
+• Our investments are only open to accredited investors.
+Since our offerings fall under Rule 506(c) of Regulation D, investors will be required to verify their accredited status through a third party, including a CPA, financial advisor, attorney, or a third party accreditation service provder called Accredd.
 We cover the cost of the accreditation verification for investors through our portal.

-Accredited Investors are individual investors who either have a net worth of at least $1,000,000, excluding the value of one’s primary residence, or have earned income over each of the last two years of at least $200,000 and have the expectation to make the same amount in the current calendar year.
-If you don’t qualify under that standard, you can choose to combine your income with your spouse and the new threshold for qualification would be $300,000.
+Accredited Investors are individual investors who either have a net worth of at least $1,000,000, excluding the value of one’s primary residence, or have earned income over each of the last two years of at least $200,000 and have the expectation to make an equal or greater amount in the current calendar year.
+If you don’t qualify under that standard, you can choose to combine your income with your spouse and the new threshold for qualification would be $300,000 in combined income.

-In addition, entities such as LLCs, partnerships, corporations, nonprofits and trusts may be accredited investors.
-Of the entities that would be considered accredited investors and depending on your circumstances, the following may be relevant to you:
+In addition, accredited investors can invest through entities such as LLCs, partnerships, corporations, nonprofits and trusts.
+These entities are considered suitable for investing depending on your personal circumstances, including the following:

 • any trust, with total assets in excess of $5 million, not formed to specifically purchase the subject securities, whose purchase is directed by a sophisticated person, or